lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - TFT's media devices, if any, does not need to be initialized/released
 - When present, the G-code's options (e.g. "M27 C") have the same meaning like in Marlin fw

-### Integration with Octoprint
+### Printing from Octoprint

-Octoprint can optionally trigger some actions to the TFT sending specific G-codes.
+Octoprint, Pronterface etc, connected to a TFT's or mainboard's serial port, can host a print (print handled by the host) and optionally can trigger some actions to the TFT sending specific G-codes.
 The following actions and the related triggering G-codes are currently supported by the TFT fw:

 | **ACTION**                  | **G-CODE**                                                                                                                                                                                                              |
 | :-------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |